CRA Interview Questions

 • How you reprioritize on the fly.

 A side note from Ang: The best answer isn’t that you just worked more.
 Pulling all-nighters may work in college, but it isn’t going to sustain you as a professional for long.
-Think of problem solving, delegating, and working smarter rather than just working longer hours.
+Think of problem-solving, delegating, communicating, and working smarter rather than just working longer hours.

-A side note from Ang: You may use a different methodology for remote visits vs onsite visits.
-Consider pointing any differences out during this discussion.
+A side note from Ang: You may use a different methodology for remote visits versus onsite visits.
+Consider pointing out any differences per visit type during this discussion.

 Instead, consider answering this question in this way: